 Although no one can really be 100% sure of these origins, the combination of XOXO will forever be recognized as kisses and hugs.

 XOXO represents many kisses and hugs, and is usually used for a romantic partner.
-A simple XO or just an X can be used romantically, but is also used for a friend or family member.
+A simple XO or just an X can be used romantically, but is also used for a friend or family member, especially in written communication such as notes or letters.

 Why don’t we use just an O?
 Honestly, no one knows.